Bunion Surgery in Brooklyn

 SOME FACTS YOU SHOULD KNOW ABOUT BUNIONS

 A large percentage of the population is likely to develop a bunion.
 Both men and women can develop bunions, although it appears that bunions are more commonly seen on women`s feet.
 A bunion is a swelling or enlargement of the large toe joint on the inner side of the foot.
-The deformity usually develops gradually and will cause pain from shoes rubbing against the enlarged bone.
+The deformity usually develops gradually and will cause foot discomfort and pain from shoes rubbing against the enlarged bone.
 There may be swelling, redness and deep aching pain associated with the bunion joint, causing a bursitis.

 WHY DO BUNIONS DEVELOP?

 Bunions develop from a weakness in the bone structure of your foot.
 There is a strong possibility that heredity is the underlying cause.
 As a result, the joints have a tendency to move out of proper alignment given the instability of the bones and ligaments that form the various joints and arches in your feet.
 The bunions are not caused by improper shoegear but are significantly aggravated by improperly fitting shoes that place an unusual degree of pressure at the bunion joint.

 As bunions become more severe, the joint moves out of proper alignment and eventually arthritis damages the joint space.
 The large toe will move sideways towards the second toe, and the foot tends to widen across the metatarsal area.
 This is a mechanical consequence not usually caused by shoegear.
 However, shoegear can certainly aggravate the condition and speed up the development of a more serious and significant deformity.